 - Encourage your loved one to see a doctor and receive proper medical attention after a sexual assault.
 She or he may need treatment for STDs or pregnancy testing after the assault.
 With this step, law enforcement will be contacted but the survivor will have a choice about making an actual report.

-- Encourage your loved one to call our 24/7 anonymous and confidential hotline at (303) 322-7273 if they would like to speak with someone about their options.
+- Encourage your loved one to call our 24/7 anonymous and confidential hotline at (303) 322-7273 (English) or (303)329-0031 (Spanish) if they would like to speak with someone about their options.
 A Hospital Advocate from The Blue Bench can meet them at the Emergency Room.

-- Encourage – but do not pressure – your loved one to report the assault.
+- Let your loved one know they can report the assault.
 If your loved one does not want to report the sexual assault, respect that decision as theirs to make.

 Shortly After the Sexual Assault